NASA-IMPACT/veda-ui/docs/adr/002-application-architecture-for-configurability.md

 ## Considered Options

-- [1] Continue with current application architecture + design system
+- [1] Continue with current application architecture
-- [2] Continue with current application architecture + replace design system
-- [3] Refactor component library + replace design system + rewrite instances
+- [2] Refactor component library + rewrite instances
-- [4] Rewrite component library + replace design system + rewrite instances
+- [3] Rewrite component library + rewrite instances

 ## Decision Outcome

-- ✔️[3] Refactor component library + replace design system + rewrite instances
+✔️ [2] Refactor component library + rewrite instances

 Move more control to the instance level, modularize the core ui library to expose core feature components and smaller reusable components, and create a data layer as part of the core ui library that is ideally also consumed at the instance level that manages data fetching and MDX parsing so that components are data agnostic.
-Introduce a new design system that is well-maintained and community-backed to create standardization across styles and accessibility patterns.

 #### 1. Move Routing from the core ui library to the instance level
 Routing and what pages exist should be determined at the instance level.
 Currently, routing is handled at the core UI library level so supporting additional/removal of pages requires override logic.
 Moving this to the instance level allows developers/stakeholders to independently manage their routes and pages.